 First-Hand Cyberbullying:

-If you can identify that your child previously experienced bullying first-hand then the probability of your child being bullied online is much higher.
-Bullies don’t just stop bullying once at one time.
-When they have access to tablets, smartphones, and computers which let them bully people online 24 hours a day, 7 days a week.
+If you can identify that your child previously experienced bullying first-hand, then the probability of your child being driven online is much higher.
+Bullies don’t just stop bullying once at one time when they have access to tablets, smartphones, and computers, which let them bully people online 24 hours a day, seven days a week.

 Low Self-Esteem:

-Both teachers and parents should be able to notice the symptoms of low self-esteem if a student or a child.
-It could be something as simple as your daughter making a comment about being too fat even though she’s a perfectly healthy size.
+Both teachers and parents should be able to notice the symptoms of low self-esteem in a student or a child.
+It could be as simple as your daughter commenting on being too fat even though she’s a perfectly healthy size.

 The emotions of children are not different than the emotions of adults.
-Their behavior might be aggressive or passive in the way they ask for help.
+However, their behavior might be aggressive or passive in asking for help.

 More Aggression:

-Another cyberbullying warning sign of your children may be more aggressive than usual.
-Teachers, are your normally passive students getting involved in verbal or physical altercations at school?
+Another cyberbullying warning sign is that your children may be more aggressive than usual.
+Teachers, are your usually passive students getting involved in verbal or physical altercations at school?
 Parents, are your sons or daughters stomping around your house and screaming at each other more than usual?
 It may be another warning sign of online bullying.

 Lower Grades:

-When kids are cyberbullied many tend to lose focus on homework and extra-curricular activities.
-If your A-student is getting C’s or D’s on a regular basis it might time to speak with them about any problems they might be having.
+When kids are cyberbullied, many lose focus on homework and extra-curricular activities.
+If your A-student gets C’s or D’s regularly, it might bespeak with them about any problems they might be having.

-This list contains only a few of the warning signs of cyberbullying that you should look for.
-Other warning signs to look out for include drug or alcohol use, skipping school, or health problems.
+This list contains only a few warning signs of cyberbullying that you should look for.
+Other warning signs include drug or alcohol use, skipping school, or health problems.

-It is very important to remember that as a parent or teacher your kids should be able to trust you.
-Make it clear to them that you will provide a safe environment free of judgment and they will be more likely to open up to you.
+It is essential to remember that as a parent or teacher, your kids should be able to trust you.
+Make it clear to them that you will provide a safe environment free of judgment, and they will be more likely to open up to you.

 Effective ways to prevent cyberbullying

-Above 50% of all American teens has been a victim of cyberbullying.
-So it is essential for every guardian to be aware of it.
+Above 50% of all American teens have been a victim of cyberbullying.
+So every guardian needs to be aware of it.

 Do Not Participate:

-This may sound like common sense but many teens do not realize that they are guilty of cyberbullying by commenting on or sharing offending text or pictures, even if they were not the ones who originally started the bullying.
-Make sure your kids or students know that they should refuse to take part in these actions.
+This may sound like common sense, but many teens do not realize that they are guilty of cyberbullying by commenting on or sharing offending text or pictures, even if they were not the ones who originally started the bullying.
+Ensure your kids or students know they should refuse to participate in these actions.

 Block the Cyberbully:

-Most social networking websites, cell phones, and other messaging applications have functions that will allow a user to block messages or other types of communication from specific individuals.
-It is possible (and quite easy) for dedicated bullies to create fake profiles and accounts to get around certain blocks, however.
+Most social networking websites, cell phones, and other messaging applications have functions that will allow a user to block messages or different types of communication from specific individuals.
+However, it is possible (and relatively easy) for dedicated bullies to create fake profiles and accounts to get around certain blocks.

 Direct Action:

-Rather than immediately tell an adult about an instance of cyberbullying, students can also choose to ask the bully to stop directly.
+Rather than immediately telling an adult about an instance of cyberbullying, students can also ask the bully to stop directly.

-Sometimes this form of direct communication can be very effective, but its success also depends highly on other variables including personalities, relationships, and the environment.
+Sometimes this form of direct communication can be very effective, but its success depends highly on other variables, including personalities, relationships, and the environment.

 Tell An Adult:

-One of the tougher actions for a teenage child to take is telling an adult when a friend or classmate is being bullied.
-Many students are afraid of the possible retaliation by peers when thought of as a ‘tattle-tale‘.
-If an issue is brought up by a student, educators or officials should do their best to protect the anonymity of the whistleblower.
+One of the stricter actions for a teenage child is telling an adult when a friend or classmate is being bullied.
+Many students fear possible retaliation by peers when thought of as a ‘tattle-tale.’
+If a student, educators or officials bring up an issue should do their best to protect the whistleblower’s anonymity.

-There are not a whole lot of teenagers who will sit down at their computer and research cyberbullying.
-That means it is crucial that parents and educators take a proactive approach to educating kids about cyberbullying.
+There are not a whole lot of teenagers who will sit down at their computers and research cyberbullying.
+That means parents and educators must take a proactive approach to educating kids about cyberbullying.

-Teach of them ways to identify, prevent, and report cyberbullying and let them know that they should feel safe reporting instances of bullying to a trusted adult.
+Teach them ways to identify, prevent, and report cyberbullying and let them know that they should feel safe reporting bullying to a trusted adult.

 Tell them this rule of thumb: If they wouldn’t say it in person, they shouldn’t say it online.